 TIP: Apply Polyurethane just like the stain, applying to one stair, skip one, then do another stair.

-I stirred the Polyurethane then used a paintbrush to apply a coat.
-I let that coat dry for 2 hours then apply another coat, I applied three coats in all.
+I stirred the Polyurethane, then used a paintbrush to apply a coat.
+I let that coat dry for 2 hours, then applied another coat.
+I applied three coats in all.

 After finishing all the coats, you need to let it dry for at least 24 hours before walking on the stairs.
-But again, make sure you read your containers directions.
-Here are my stairs all stained.
+But again, make sure you read your container’s directions.
+Here are my stairs all stained:

 After the primer dries, you can apply your first coat of paint.
 Take your paintbrush and cut in around the edges of the riser.
-Then take the roller and apply paint to the other areas.
+Then, take the roller and apply paint to the other areas.

 TIP: You will want to apply multiple coats of paint.
 I applied three coats of white paint on my stair risers.